cds-snc/resources-ressources/README.md

 This app uses [TailwindCSS](https://tailwindcss.com/) for its CSS framework.
 On dev mode, you can easily access colors and helpers by visiting [http://localhost:3000/_tailwind/](http://localhost:3000/_tailwind/)

 ## Storybook
+_Note: We are not actively using storybook right now, so this feature and corresponding documentation needs to be revisited._

 Storybook is integrated in this app to make UI components easier to manage and to be explored.
 To run storybook locally, simply type `npm run storybook` which makes it available at [http://localhost:3003/](http://localhost:3003/)